Mail Lists

 Mail Lists - List Window

-1. Click Setup >> Mail Lists in the toolbar.
+1. Click Setup >> Mail Lists from the main Theatre Manager menu.

-The Mail List search window will open.
+The Mail List search window opens.

 2. Select a Mail List search option.